 Selected Teaching:

-2015: Lead artist of Craftivist Garden community arts project for SAW
+2015: Lead artist of Craftivist Garden community arts project for Somerset Art Works

 2012 - 2014 Teacher of art and design, Sherborne International School, Dorset.